0LNetworkCommunity/documentation/docs/archive/technolgy/carpe-desktop-app.md

-Like any account\-based blockchain, any new account address you create in the Carpe app will be inactive (will not exist on the chain).
+Like any account-based blockchain, any new account address you create in the Carpe app will be inactive (will not exist on the chain).
 For the account to become active, someone needs to send you at least one coin to it; that is the essence of the onboarding process.
 Until that happens your account does not exist "on chain".
 If you don't know anyone yet on 0L, come into the Discord chat and just ask anyone there.
 Many people will be happy to help get you onboarded.
 Otherwise the app should guide you through it.